Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 • Multi-domain lifestyle interventions (combining sleep, exercise, nutrition, and stress management) produce significantly larger cognitive gains than single-domain approaches [3].

-• Transcranial photobiomodulation improves attention in 82.9% of studies, but costs $300-800 and is not necessary if foundational habits are solid [6].
+• Transcranial photobiomodulation improves attention in 82.9% of studies, but only pursue it after the foundation is solid [6].

 • Cold exposure acutely impairs working memory and reaction time – psychological resilience gains are real, but immediate focus improvements are overstated [4].